 Seamless Pipe Manufacturing: A billet is heated and pierced to create a hollow tube.
 The tube is then elongated and shaped through a series of rolling and stretching processes.

 Welded Pipe Manufacturing: A flat sheet or strip is formed into a cylindrical shape and the edges are welded together.
-This can be done using different welding techniques such as Electric Resistance Welding (ERW) or Tungsten Inert Gas (TIG) welding.
+This can be done using different welding techniques such as Electric Resistance Welding (ERW) or Tungsten Inert Gas (TIG) welding. - Heat Treatment

 Heat treatment processes, such as annealing, are performed to relieve stresses, improve ductility, and refine the grain structure.
-The pipes are heated to a specific temperature and then cooled at a controlled rate.
+The pipes are heated to a specific temperature and then cooled at a controlled rate. - Sizing and Straightening

-The pipes are then passed through sizing mills where they are brought to the exact required dimensions and straightened to ensure they meet the desired specifications.
+The pipes are then passed through sizing mills where they are brought to the exact required dimensions and straightened to ensure they meet the desired specifications. - Pickling and Passivation

 To enhance corrosion resistance, the pipes undergo pickling, where they are dipped in an acid solution to remove any scale or impurities.
-Passivation is then carried out to form a protective oxide layer on the surface.
+Passivation is then carried out to form a protective oxide layer on the surface. - Testing and Inspection

 Quality control is crucial in the manufacturing process.
 Pipes are subjected to various tests including: